ChristianLovetere/Project-Watchdog/README.txt

 -WiFi Microcontroller Info-

-You should know how to use Arduino and RPi.
 The NodeMCU ESP8266 is a WiFi Microcontroller that lets you flash code onto it, then it runs that code automatically when turned on (like an arduino).
 This code is specifically for web hosting capabilities.
 The pins on the ESP8266 correspond to values in the code.
 So when a button is pressed on the website, the voltage on that pin is changed.
 Use the arduino IDE to send code to the ESP8266.
 However, you'll need to change the specified board before uploading.
 The Arduino IDE is not natively meant to upload to ESP8266s, so you can open the arduino IDE and go to File>Preferences and see "Additional Boards Manager URLs:" Then paste this into that field:

 http://arduino.esp8266.com/stable/package_esp8266com_index.json